opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:function:: double RNG::gaussian(double sigma)

-    :param sigma: Standard deviation of the distribution.
+    :param sigma: standard deviation of the distribution.

 The method transforms the state using the MWC algorithm and returns the next random number from the Gaussian distribution ``N(0,sigma)`` .
 That is, the mean value of the returned random numbers is zero and the standard deviation is the specified ``sigma`` .